 Religion plays a prominent role in world events today and an increasing variety of religions are represented in the United States.
-An accurate understanding of religion prepares one to be a responsible citizen in this diverse and interdependent world.
-Professionals in the fields of journalism, social work, healthcare, public safety, and counseling are expressing the need to have a better understanding of the many religions represented among the people they encounter.
+A rich and accurate understanding of religion prepares one to be a responsible citizen in this diverse and interdependent world.
+Professionals in the fields of journalism, social work, healthcare, business, public safety, and counseling are recognizing the need to have a better understanding of the many religions represented among the people they encounter.
 The emphasis of the minor is on breadth and inter-religious competency.

 The minor requires six courses (18 credits) distributed as follows: